Adam Gibson

 Adam Matthew Gibson (born 30 October 1986) is an Australian former professional basketball player who is an assistant coach for the South East Melbourne Phoenix of the National Basketball League (NBL).
 He played 16 years in the NBL for the Brisbane Bullets, South Dragons, Gold Coast Blaze, Adelaide 36ers and Phoenix.
 He is a two-time NBL champion, having won his first in 2007 with the Bullets and his second in 2009 with the Dragons.
 He is also a five-time All-NBL Team member and was crowned the NBL Best Defensive Player in 2009.

 Gibson was a long-time member of the Australian Boomers, having played at the 2012 London Olympics and at the 2010, and 2014 FIBA World Cups.

-Early life
+Early life and career

 Gibson was born Launceston, Tasmania.
 He attended Hagley Farm School in nearby Hagley, and then attended secondary school at Prospect High School in Launceston.

-In 2004, he moved to Canberra to attend the Australian Institute of Sport (AIS) and play for the program's SEABL team.
-He played two seasons for the AIS in the SEABL.
+In 2004, Gibson moved to Canberra to attend the Australian Institute of Sport (AIS), where he played in the South East Australian Basketball League (SEABL) for the AIS men's team in 2004 and 2005.